Vector-Hector/aktivisti/CONTRIBUTING.md

 it there.

 `<scope>` describes the affected code.
-The descriptor may be a route, component, feature, utility, etc. It should be one word or camelCased, if needed.
+The descriptor may be a route, component, feature, utility, etc. It should be one word or kebab-case, if needed.

   Examples: